Emmotes/ic_modron_library/docs/index.md

 The damage of the Aerois core depends on whether you are using Lucius as your chosen DPS and how many other Heroes of Aerois champions you are using.

-*Note: These tables assume 500% supercharge on all superchargeable nodes.*
+*Note: These tables assume supercharge based on the best known Aerois layout [here](https://ic.byteglow.com/modron/CPsUZyBluqIEn96nwVj0C){:target="_blank"}.*

 As you can see - the damage falls off rapidly when you are not using Lucius or many Aerois champions.
-As such - I've only added the Aerois core to [Lucius'](Lucius.md) champion page.
+As such - I've only added the Aerois core to [Lucius'](Lucius.md){:target="_blank"} champion page.

 | With Lucius DPS<br />Num Aerois in Formation | Bonus |   | Other DPS<br />Num Aerois in Formation | Bonus |
 |--:|--:|---|--:|--:|